frostsalix/task-tracker-cli/README.md

 A Java-based CLI task tracker.
 Data is stored in `tasks.json` at the repository root.

+Also the sample solution for the task-tracker challenge from roadmap.sh.

 ## Requirements

 - JDK (as required by `pom.xml`)